 should contact the GROND-PI, Jochen Greiner at

-As of 1 September 2013: two PhD positions are open with starting date
+As of 1 May 2014: one PhD position is open with starting date

 GROND and the Press